Power of Attorney for Property

 Power of Attorney for Personal Care

 There are certain restrictions on appointing an attorney for personal care.
-As per law, only certain persons can be appointed as power of attorneys for personal care including the partner, relative or grantor’s spouse.
+As per law, only certain persons can be appointed as power of attorney for personal care including the partner, relative, or grantor’s spouse.
 Persons who provide health care or social, training, support, residential services in exchange for compensation cannot be appointed.

 Understanding When a Power of Attorney Comes into Effect